Chart Color Schemes

 Household Composition

-South Hobart - Fern Tree features high concentrations of group households, with a higher-than-average median household size
+South Hobart - Fern Tree features high concentrations of group households, with a fairly typical median household size

-Family households account for 64.2% of all households, including 25.2% couples with children, 28.4% couples without children, and 9.3% single parent families.
-Non-family households constitute the remaining 35.8%, with lone person households at 28.7% and group households comprising 7.1%.
-The median household size is 2.4 people, which is larger than the Greater Hobart average of 2.3.
+Family households constitute 64.2% of all households, including 25.2% couples with children, 28.4% couples without children, and 9.3% single parent families.
+Non-family households account for the remaining 35.8%, with lone person households at 28.7% and group households comprising 7.1%.
+The median household size is 2.4 people, which aligns with the Greater Hobart average.

 Frequently Asked Questions - Households